jobara/eds.inclusivedesign.ca/README.md

 # Future of Work: Equitable Digital Systems website

-The codebase for the [Future of Work: Equitable Digital Systems](eds.inclusivedesign.ca) website.
+The codebase for the [Future of Work: Equitable Digital Systems](eds.inclusivedesign.ca) website. test

 ## Running